puppetlabs/puppetlabs-helm/README.md

 ##### `devel`

-Use development versions
+Specifies whether to use development versions.

+Values `'true','false'`

 Default: `false`

 ##### `dry_run`

-Simulate an install or delete of a deployment
+Specifies whether to simulate an installation or delete a deployment.

 Values `'true','false'`